Bankruptcy Statistics and the Things We Can Learn From Them

 (Maurer School of Law)

 Even though Chapter 13 looks like a good solution, it often makes the problem even worse.
-With a failure rate of 68%, bankruptcy filing statistics show that Chapter 13 is a gamble for many debtors.
+With a failure rate of 68%, Chapter 13 is a gamble for many debtors.
 While hiring a lawyer can increase your chances of success, having the case dismissed will inevitably put you in a worse position than you were in, with no chance of getting a fresh start.
 People are often forced to either file for Chapter 13 because they don’t have the money to file for Chapter 7, or suffer with their debts with no chance of judicial relief.

 The Heavy Burden of Student Loans